Carolina Rig for Bottom Fishing and Surf Fishing

 Step 1.
 Add your weight to the line.
 Slide a 1/4 to 2 oz bullet or egg weight onto your main fishing line.
 For freshwater fishing, you’ll want to use a heavier weight (3/4 oz or larger) for deeper water (over 8 feet) and a smaller weight (1/4 – 1/2 oz) for shallower depths (under 8 feet).
 The weight should slide up and down the line.

 Step 2.
 Add your bead or bobber stopper.
-Slide a 6mm glass or plastic bead to the line behind the weight.
+Slide a 6-8mm glass or plastic bead onto the line behind the weight.
 The bead will protect the knot from being hit by the sliding weight and produces a noise to attract fish as it clacks against the weight.
-(An optional bobber stopper can be used instead of a bead to inhibit the weight from slidding down and hitting against the knot.)

 Step 3.
 Tie your swivel to the main line.
-Tie a #7 barrel swivel or heavy duty roller swivel on the end of the main line behind the bead or bobber stopper using a palomar knot.
-The palomar knot will ensure the swivel stays in place.
+Tie a #7-1/0 barrel swivel or heavy duty roller swivel on the tag end of the main line just behind the bead using a palomar or improved clinch knot.
 Cut off any excel line from the knot.

 Step 4.
 Tie your swivel to the leader line.
-The leader line is now attached to the other end of the swivel using a palomar knot.
-The leader line can be anywhere from 1′ to 4′ in length depending on fishing technique and conditions.
-You’ll want to use a shorter leader line for shallower depths.
+The leader line is now attached to the other end of the swivel using a palomar or improved clinch knot.
+The leader line can be anywhere from 1′ to 4′ in length depending on fishing technique and conditions, but 2′-3′ is a more common length.
+You’ll want to use a shorter leader line for shallower depths, or when casting over the surf.

 Step 6.
-Attach your soft plastic bait to your hook.
-Run the hook point through the nose 1/4 an inch and out the belly.
-Continue working the hook through the body until half the hook is in the bait body.
+Attach your soft plastic or bait to your hook.
+For a soft plastic, run the hook point through the nose 1/4 an inch and then out the belly.
+Continue working the hook through the soft plastic until half the hook is in the body.
 Now rotate the hook 180 degrees and continue to work the hook through body until the bend of the hook emerges.
 Finally, run the hook point back through the bait until the point almost emerges from the opposite side and runs parallel with the bait skin.

-After you’ve finished baiting your hook, you bait should lay perfectly straight.
+After you’ve finished baiting your hook, the soft plastics should lay perfectly straight.

 When retrieving the rig, position your rod directly in front of you parallel to the surface of the water at the 12 o’clock position.
 Now move the rod horizontally to the 2 o’clock position and take up the slack.
 Repeat this motion dragging the C-rig along the bottom as you continue to retrieve.